nanoframework/nanoframework.github.io/content/getting-started-guides/getting-started-managed.md

 You can find the video for this guide on our YouTube channel [here](https://youtu.be/iZdN2GmefXI).

-## Installing and configuring Visual Studio 2019
+## Installing and configuring Visual Studio 2022

-The first part is to get Visual Studio 2019 (VS 2017 is also supported) and the .NET **nanoFramework** extension installed.
+The first part is to get Visual Studio 2022 (VS 2019 is also supported) and the .NET **nanoFramework** extension installed.

 1. **Download Visual Studio**
    If you already have it installed, you can skip this step.
 If you don't, please download the free [Visual Studio Community](https://www.visualstudio.com/downloads) edition.